 One of the best ways to create social media marketing images that are visually interesting is to start with a grid.
 In photography, this approach is commonly used with a 3 by 3 grid, and is known as the ‘rule of thirds’.

-Basically the ‘rule of thirds’ involves aligning elements by positioning them in one-third of the grid, along with the gridlines or at the intersection points.
-The same theory can be extended in a more general sense to larger grids as well, and so you can use it in innumerable ways.
+Basically, the ‘rule of thirds’ involves aligning elements by positioning them in one-third of the grid, along with the gridlines or at the intersection points.
+The same theory can be extended in a more general sense to larger grids as well, so you can use it in innumerable ways.

 Starting to design your image on top of a grid can give it a sense of order, make it look more professional, and improve its composition.
 It will also make it easier for you to place text on your images and align them in a balanced way with the other elements that are present.

 The two most common types of grids that are used to improve the composition of social media pictures are the rule of thirds and the golden mean.
 Both should provide a good starting point, and later you can experiment with other grids if you feel it is necessary.

 Ensure the Image Size is Right for the Platform